pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 ### Settings

-Besides the parameters required in the class `GaussSeidel`, the following parameters need to be included in the `settings` dictionary.
+Besides the parameters required in the class `CoupledSolverGaussSeidel`, the following parameters need to be included in the `settings` dictionary.
 They are listed in alphabetical order.

 parameter|type|description